-Figure 5-70: PHASE A DIRECTIONAL POLARIZATION
+Figure 5-85: PHASE A DIRECTIONAL POLARIZATION

 This element is intended to apply a block signal to an overcurrent element to prevent an operation when current is flowing in a particular direction.
-The direction of current flow is determined by measuring the phase angle between the current from the phase CTs and the line-line voltage from the VTs, based on the 90° or 'quadrature' connection.
-If there is a requirement to supervise overcurrent elements for flows in opposite directions, such as can happen through a bus-tie breaker, two phase directional elements should be programmed with opposite ECA settings.
+The direction of current flow is determined by measuring the phase angle between the current from the phase CTs and the line-line voltage from the VTs, based on the 90° or quadrature connection.
+If there is a requirement to supervise overcurrent elements for flows in opposite directions, such as can happen through a bus-tie breaker, two phase directional elements should be programmed with opposite element characteristic angle (ECA) settings.

-To increase security for three phase faults very close to the VTs used to measure the polarizing voltage, a 'voltage memory' feature is incorporated.
+To increase security for three phase faults very close to the VTs used to measure the polarizing voltage, a voltage memory feature is incorporated.
 This feature stores the polarizing voltage the moment before the voltage collapses, and uses it to determine direction.
 The voltage memory remains valid for one second after the voltage has collapsed.